 A. No!
 I don’t have any formal education in programming or game design, and I’ve never worked a paid job in the field.
-Right now I work several days a week at a bookshop to support myself financially while I work on Deep.
+I’m one of two managers at a bookshop, which is a full time 5-day-a-week job.

 Q. What other games have you made?
 Is Deep your first game?

 A. It’s not my first!
 My most notable game project is definitely Super Smash Flash 2, a fan-made iteration of the popular Super Smash Bros series designed entirely in Flash, for which I was previously a Lead Developer.
 Chances are, that project is the reason you’re here on this site now!
 I’ve also written a million and one tiny “games” that haven’t ever been released to the public over the course of my learning to program, and about a hundred million non-game pieces of software that do various specific tasks.
 Deep is the first game that is both entirely by me and intended for release to the public, which is pretty exciting!
 But it also means I’m still very much fumbling my way around distribution and marketing, so you’ll have to bear with me throughout that.
 I’m also currently working on a much smaller game project called ‘Limiter!’ which I’m not ready to share much about yet.